Grasslands are among the most imperiled ecosystems on earth.

 The culture and identity of the ecoregion are a unique blend of farming and ranching.
 Cattle drives through vast grassland along key trails, such as the Chisholm Trail, gave way to a fragmented landscape where large portions of the ecoregion have been converted to agriculture, particularly in areas with deeper, more fertile soils.
 However, many conservation efforts, much like in the Flint Hills, are rooted deeply in working with private landowners to manage their land in ways that are both economically viable and beneficial for wildlife.
 Much of the region also holds a rich, large scale prescribed fire heritage.
 This collaborative approach recognizes the vital role that private lands play in conservation and preserves a traditional way of life while also ensuring the long-term health of the ecosystem.
 Only about ~25% remains intact.
 Photo: Jeremy Roberts, Conservation Media

-The Northern Mixed Grass Prairie extends across a vast area, covering parts of Montana, North Dakota, South Dakota, and Minnesota in the United States, as well as significant portions of the Canadian provinces of Saskatchewan and Manitoba.
+The Northern Mixed Grass Prairie stretches across 219,000 km2, spanning parts of Montana, North Dakota, South Dakota, and Minnesota, as well as southern Saskatchewan and Manitoba.

 The Texas Blackland Prairie is one of the most imperiled ecosystems in North America.
 The ecoregion is comprised of two prairies separated in the middle by a Post Oak Savanah.
 The larger prairie runs in a narrow, crescent-shaped belt through east-central Texas, from just south of the Red River to near San Antonio.
 The smaller prairie, commonly referred to as the Fayette Prairie, lies southeast of the main prairie and primarily occupies current day Washington, Fayette, Lavaca, and Dewitt counties.
 It is named for its deep, fertile, black alkaline clay soils, often referred to as "black gumbo," which are among the richest soils in the world.
 Additionally, the ecoregion is home to Vertisol soils that undergo significant shrinking and swelling with changes in soil moisture, creating pockets of unique microclimates and geologic features such as gilgai.